 “Wow, you can’t take a joke?”

-What to Do When You Identify Negging
+What to Do When You Notice Negging

 1. Call It Out (If You Feel Safe)